Judy Henske: Life and career

 Henske married musician Jerry Yester in 1963, and continued to work, appearing in Anita Loos' musical "Gogo Loves You" in Greenwich Village in 1964 at the Theatre de Lys, in which her performance was praised as "utterly delightful," as well as singing at many New York and East Coast clubs.
 Henske said: "I liked when people were engaged, and they show it with laughter and not just clapping.
 It didn't sound like people just sitting lifeless in their seats, admiring you.
 It was alive."
 Henske was noted by music writers for her strong, bluesy voice and emotive performances.
 In February 1964, Henske was interviewed about her life and music on Folk Music Worldwide, an international short-wave radio station in New York City.

 She returned to the East Coast when Yester joined The Lovin' Spoonful.
 After a failed attempt in the mid-60s by Mercury Records to present her as an all-round entertainer, she and Yester moved back to Laurel Canyon.
 She recorded another live album, The Death Defying Judy Henske, and several singles arranged and produced by Jack Nitzsche, including a version of Fred Neil's "The Dolphins" (as "Dolphins in the Sea").

 In 1969, she returned to music with Yester, making the baroque/psychedelic folk album Farewell Aldebaran for Frank Zappa’s Straight Records.
 The pair then formed a band, Rosebud, making another album before they separated.
 They divorced in 1971 and Henske married musician Craig Doerge in 1973.
 Together Henske and Doerge wrote "Yellow Beach Umbrella," the lead single from Doerge's debut LP, also recorded by Three Dog Night on their 1976 LP American Pastime and by Bette Midler on her 1977 LP Broken Blossom.
-Crime writer Andrew Vachss was a fan of Henske and promoted her music in some of his novels.
-In Blue Belle, he wrote: "If Linda Ronstadt's a torch singer, Henske's a flame thrower."

 After a longer period of retirement from public appearances, she returned to performing in Los Angeles clubs in the 1990s, as well as writing articles for the San Diego Reader and other journals.
 She released two further albums, Loose In the World (1999) and She Sang California (2004).
 In February 2007, Rhino Records issued a limited edition 2-CD compilation set of her recordings, Big Judy: How Far This Music Goes (1962–2004), covering her entire career.